Egypt goalkeeper declines beer-sponsored World Cup award

 The trophy, an artistic red goblet, is sponsored by Budweiser.
 Islam prohibits the consumption of alcohol.

-Egypt team director Ihab Leheta told The Associated Press on Sunday that Elshenawy said a “few words” and posed for photos in a brief ceremony, but did not take the goblet.
-He gave no other details.
+Egypt team director Ihab Leheta told The Associated Press on Sunday that Elshenawy said a “few words” and posed for photos in a brief ceremony, but didn’t take the goblet.

+He said there was no policy or set of regulations for members of the all-Muslim squad regarding their dealings with sponsors or prizes linked to alcohol.

 The 29-year-old Elshenawy won the award following his impressive performance in the 1-0 loss to Uruguay on Friday.
 He made a string of stunning saves before Uruguay clinched the win with a goal in the 89th minute.